 Following my dad’s example, I learned early to keep my eyes on the sky and my ears open to the sound of approaching aircraft.

-He was a barnstormer’s assistant in his late teens, while he was dating my mother, but after losing two friends, one who died following the crash of his plane in the Allegheny Mountains, and the other who fell to his death when his parachute failed to open after jumping from his plane, he decided that aviation and romance were mutually exclusive pursuits.
+While he was dating my mother in his late teens, my dad was a barnstormer’s assistant.
+After losing two friends, one who died following the crash of his plane in the Allegheny Mountains, and the other who fell to his death when his parachute failed to open after jumping from his plane, he decided that aviation and romance were mutually exclusive pursuits.
 However, he never lost his fascination for aircraft of any sort, and fostered that interest in me.

 Airplanes have been central to some of my best memories — and some of my worst; the web pages included in Aviation at Mid-Century reflect the "aviation sector" of my life.

-The MiG 15 fighter re-defined aerial combat: A domestic post-Korean War cover pictures an iconic jet fighter of that conflict, the MiG 15.
-The transonic MiG 15, built in Russia and using a British engine design, challenged American aerial supremacy early in the Cold War.
+The MiG-15 fighter re-defined aerial combat: A domestic post-Korean War cover pictures an iconic jet fighter of that conflict, the MiG-15.
+The transonic MiG-15, built in Russia and using a British engine design, challenged American aerial supremacy early in the Cold War (and lost).

 Surviving a plane crash in the Black Range: When I was 19, I walked away from a plane crash in a wilderness canyon in New Mexico’s Black Range almost without a scratch.
 You won’t believe I survived.